Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 Temperature : In summer, don't keep your jacket because you're affraid to get cold with the air con...
 There is no air con in French museums.
 On the contrary, take a fan if you have one: a busy museum can fastly turn to hell!

-Shoes : Get comfortable shoes to spend time in a museum: you will stand a lot, walk more than you expected, and if you chose your most beautiful pair to be the masterpiece, you will soon regret it.
+Shoes : Get comfortable shoes to spend time in a museum: you will stand a lot, walk more than you expected, and if you chose your most beautiful pair of heels to be the masterpiece, you will soon regret it.

 Lines : If you can't stand long queues, few solutions exist: